SCAI-BIO/helm-upgrade-actions/README.md

 # helm-upgrade-actions
-Template to automatically biuld &amp; deploy services to Kubernetes (k8s) using helm and github actions
+Template to automatically build &amp; deploy services to Kubernetes (k8s) using helm by github actions release trigger.